Sex robot: History and development

-The sex robot has evolved from sex doll precursors that stem back as far as the 16th century, during which French and Spanish sailors created hand-sewn masturbation puppets made of cloth, leather and old clothes.
-Many scholars consider this creation to be the direct predecessor of modern sex dolls.
+The sex robot has evolved from sex doll precursors that first appeared as consumer goods sold in France, beginning in the 1850s through rubber goods magazines as "rubber women" (femmes en caoutchouc).
+These early sex dolls emerged from European and American industry during the 1800s Brazilian rubber boom, alongside the invention of vulcanized rubber.
+The first documented appearance of these rubber sex dolls is in an article from French newspaper Le Figaro reporting from an exhibition of American rubber products at the 1855 world's fair.
 Much of the inspiration for creating the modern sex doll came from mannequin-based art created by Hans Bellmer, Man Ray and Salvador Dalí.
 Man Ray claimed that surrealists, including himself and Dalí, infused their work with eroticism and personally "violated" their mannequins.
 For example, Dalí's Rainy Taxi centered on a female mannequin whose half-undressed body was crawling with live snails.

 By 1968, inflatable dolls were first advertised in pornographic magazines and became available for purchase via mail.
 These sex dolls were inflatable with air; consisting of penetration areas at the mouth, vagina, and anus.
 However, due to their inflatable nature, these dolls were subject to deterioration and were not sustainable for constant use.
 By the 1970s, materials such as latex and silicone were widely used in the manufacturing of sex dolls to facilitate enhanced durability and a greater resemblance to a human.

 The realism of sex dolls greatly accelerated in the late 1990s.
 In 1997, Matt McMullen began constructing lifelike, tin-cured silicone rubber mannequins called RealDolls that were "realistic, posable, and life-sized".
-McMullen received much criticism about the anatomical correctness of his mannequins; using this as motivation to create a more enhanced version.
+McMullen received much criticism about the anatomical correctness of his mannequins, using this as motivation to create a more enhanced version.
 In 2009, McMullen switched to using platinum-cured material, instead of tin-cured silicone, to further enhance the durability and lifelike nature of the doll.
 Consequently, all other sex doll manufacturers have followed suit.

 Many manufacturers, including Matt McMullen, believed that companionship is a critical part of the sexbot dynamic and that incorporating artificial intelligence (AI) into them is the next step.
 As of 2018, various new models have been constructed to hold conversations, remember important facts, and express various emotions.
 One such model is "Harmony", created by McMullen, which is customizable by using a mobile app, where users can choose from "thousands of possible combinations of looks, clothes, personalities and voices to make your perfect companion".